Skip to main content

 Conclusion

 Mastering dependency injection in Optimizely CMS 12 is critical for building robust enterprise applications.
-Organizations should mandate Constructor Injection as the default pattern to ensure architectural transparency and testability.
-Property Injection via Injected<T> remains a powerful tool for reducing boilerplate in complex component hierarchies, while Method Injection via [FromServices] provides granular control within specific controllers.
+Constructor injection should be mandated as the default pattern to ensure architectural transparency and testability.
+Property injection via Injected<T> remains a powerful tool for reducing boilerplate in complex component hierarchies, while method injection via [FromServices] provides granular control within specific controller actions.
 By strictly adhering to these patterns and avoiding the ServiceLocator anti-pattern, technical teams maintain a scalable and performant PaaS footprint.